SIRCaballero/Snowflake_Connector_Kafka/README.md

 # Snowflake Connector Kafka

-This is a step by step, if you need more detail please check :
+This is a step by step, if you need more detail please check the official documentation :

 https://docs.snowflake.com/en/user-guide/kafka-connector-install